 My diverse background gives me a broad aspect with which to give diligent and professional consideration from many critical perspectives – including designer, builder, specialty contractors, and owner, or stakeholders.
 I have found that having a sympathetic view of other members is a priceless asset.

-Although I began studies in Fine Arts, I finished with a BA in British Literature, from Hunter College, 1991, working days and attending night school for three years.
-My studies in rhetoric and literature are germane to my vocation as an expert in the way that I am able to consistently issue compelling reports and testimony; free of glaring errors or omissions, and impervious to opposing cross-examinations.
-In that way, I like to say I endeavor to be an ‘expert’ expert, or an expert who is as experienced in his discipline, as he is eloquent in his arguments and reporting.
+Although I began studies in Fine Arts, I finished with a BA in British Literature, from Hunter College, 1991.
+My studies in rhetoric and literature are germane to my vocation as an expert in the way that I am able to consistently issue compelling reports and testimony.
+I endeavor to be an ‘expert’ expert – one who is as experienced in his discipline, as he is articulate and precise in his arguments, reporting, and testifying.